BushLife - Fisherman Hooking a Trout

 Fishing Lures for Kids

-Tip: If your child wants to try their luck at casting lures but isn’t ready for a hook, grab some side cutters and cut them off!
-Give them the joy of lures without the risks of hooks.
+If your child wants to try their luck at casting lures but isn’t ready for a hook, grab some side cutters and cut them off!
+Grant them the joy of lures without the risks of hooks.
 You can cut the ring (or detach if detachable) that goes between the hook and lure and save the hook for later.
 If your lure survives your child, you can buy the rings and reattach the hook when they are ready.
-Once your child can consistently cast safely and well, they are generally ready for a hook.
+Once your child can consistently cast safely and well, they are generally ready for a fishing hook.

-Wrapping Up
+Wrapping Up Fishing for Beginners

 Share This Post